-Why "Dry Pilling" Is Dangerous for Cats
+Why Dry Pilling Is Dangerous for Cats

-How to Give Your Cat Liquid to Avoid Dangerous Dry Pilling
+How to Give Your Cat a Liquid Chaser

 At least one of these solutions should relieve both you and your cat of the anxiety and discomfort found in dry pilling.
-It will help ensure the medication reaches the intestinal tract to be absorbed rather than being stuck in your cat's throat.
+It will help ensure the medication reaches the intestinal tract to be absorbed rather than becoming stuck in your cat's throat.